-The friendliness of Scottish people was always something to be proud of.
+The kindness of Scottish people has always been something to be proud of.
 And now, with the cost of living crisis, rising bills and the cold months creeping over our shoulders, many people are left with deep worry.
 While the average person probably cannot solve the whole economic crisis, people can still lend each other a helping hand, even if it is in the form of donating a coat.
-Saturday, October 1 has seen The Clydeside Collective launch a free coat exchange across its three Scottish stores.
+Sunday, October 1 is The Leith Collective launching a free coat exchange across its three Scottish stores.

 The coats will be available for anyone to collect at St Enoch Centre, completely free of charge, no questions asked.
 Basically, if you need a coat, just take a coat.

-It is not The Clydeside Collective’s first rodeo at the free coat exchange.
-In January 2022, it proved to be a genuine lifeline for many individuals and families who were unable to afford a warm and comfortable coat to protect themselves from the elements.
+It is not The Leith Collective’s first rodeo at the free coat exchange.
+The initiative started in January 2022.
+Throughout the rest of the year, it proved to be a genuine lifeline for many individuals and families who could not afford a warm and comfortable coat to protect themselves from the elements.
 And with the current economic climate, this winter is set to be even worse for those struggling.

-What is more, the coat exchange provides a way to promote sustainability and to avoid good quality coats to end up in landfill.
-So, while tackling the cost of living crisis, The Clydeside Collective will also manage to simultaneously aid the climate crisis.
+What is more, the coat exchange provides a way to promote sustainability and prevent good quality coats from ending up in landfill.
+So, while tackling the cost of living crisis, The Leith Collective will also manage to simultaneously aid the climate crisis.
 Every little counts and we should all chip in to help wherever we can.
 It’s amazing to see that the people of Glasgow care!

 Opening hours: 10am – 5pm, seven days a week